-- Elite Status Privileges to include free personal hair, skin, and nail services based on qualifying performance in the classroom and attendance (see Student Board for Elite Student guidelines), professional attire uniform, recognition, and certificate. - Earn rewards for product and services based on attendance and other indicators. - Student's immediate family (single student would be mother and father, single with children would be children, married would be husband/wife and children) will receive free haircuts and styles at no charge.
-All other services will be at 50% off the total cost of the service on designated friends and family days - o Students receive free haircuts, styles, makeup applications, and manicures during designated times and with prior approval. - o Alumni receive a free service (blowout style, haircut, or manicure) upon licensure! - o Alumni receive a free blowout style or makeup application on the day of job interview. - o Alumni can attend a free State Board refresher class until successfully passing the state test. - Students on suspension or alumni in default will not receive discounted retail or services. - Access to AACS Scholarships and Competitions
+- Elite Status Privileges to include free personal hair, skin, and nail services based on qualifying performance in the classroom and attendance (see Student Board for Elite Student guidelines), professional attire uniform, recognition, and certificate. - The student's immediate family (single student would be mother and father, single with children would be children, married would be husband/wife and children) will receive free haircuts and styles at no charge.
+All other services will be at 50% off the total cost of the service on designated friends and family days - o Students receive free haircuts, styles, makeup applications, and manicures during designated times and with prior approval. - Alumni receive a free service (blowout style, haircut, or manicure) upon licensure! - Alumni receive a free blowout style or makeup application on the day of job interview. - Alumni can attend a free State Board refresher class until successfully passing the state test. - o Students on suspension or alumni in default will not receive discounted retail or services. - o Access to AACS Scholarships and Competitions